gtz4all/gtz4all.github.io/docs/cloud/azure/networking.md

 - Network Segmentation

-    Virtual Networks are isolated from each outer
+    Virtual Networks are isolated from each other

 - Per Subscription / Region

-    VNETs are region and subscription (Account/Project) specific.
+    VNETs are region and subscription specific.

 ###### Components
 - Subnets

-    Subnets devides a virtual network into smaller segments.
-This segments can have unique security policies from each other.
+    Subnets devide a virtual network into smaller segments.
+These segments can have unique security policies from each other.
 Some services require dedicated subnets such as network gateways, Bastion, and SQL Managed Instances

 - Network Interfaces